 In business since 1982, this small restaurant has always been an exemplar of Southern chic.
-The menu, which changes nightly, highlights local produce and regional specialties such as green-pepper chicken with hopping John (black-eyed peas), crab gumbo, buttermilk pie, and honeysuckle sorbet.
+Although founding chef Bill Smith has passed the torch to the next generation, his classic dishes and approach to cooking remain a constant.
+The menu, which changes nightly, highlights local produce and regional specialties like hoppin John and shrimp and grits.
 A wall of bamboo and a waterfall fountain make the patio a delightful alfresco experience (it's heated for wintertime dining).
-Crook's also does a nice Sunday brunch, though it's closed for lunch on other days.
+Crook's also does a nice Sunday brunch, although it's closed for lunch on other days.
 Look for the faded pink pig atop the building.

 - Southern classics with local and seasonal ingredients